blaynem/rumble-raffle-DAO/README.md

   - ~~Should show the users public address on hover of their name.~~
     - Should style this better
   - Request payment before joining a game.
+  - When you are in an activity, it should highlight the row / your name or something to bring awareness to it.
 - Home Page:
   - Add list of rooms that have are open
   - If the user has `admin` rights, show them the `create` room button